 Problems arise if the housing market collapses after you’ve taken out a home equity loan and the value of your home tanks.
 If you sell your house in this situation, what you make on your house will unlikely pay for what you still owe.

 Banks don’t like giving out loans to buyers for houses with liens because they represent a greater risk for them.
-So if you plan on selling your home soon, make sure you can pay off the loan either through the sales proceeds or other means like cash savings.
+So if you intend to sell your home soon, make sure you can pay off the loan either through the sales proceeds or other means like cash savings.

 How does a home equity loan affect my credit?

-As with any loan, it can help and hurt your credit scores in various ways.
-Any improvement you see with your credit scores should only be modest — unless, of course, you take out a large loan and spend years and years making on-time payments.
+As with any loan, it can help or hurt your credit scores in various ways.
+You shouldn’t expect much improvement in your credit scores unless you take out a large loan and make on-time payments for years and years.

 The plus side